Can I Release Equity To Purchase A Second Home?

 Buying property in the UK isn’t a cheap endeavour and there are costs associated with even the most bog-standard purchase.

 When buying a second home in the UK, the cost of purchasing is inflated by stamp duty.
 This difference in cost can be extremely off-putting as the additional 3% is significant in most cases.

 Is Equity Release a Good Option for Me?

 There are a number of things you should consider when deciding if equity release is a good option.
 This is especially true if the purpose is releasing equity to buy another property.
-You should seek advice from an independent, whole-of-market mortgage broker, such as Boon Brokers, to establish whether Equity Release is suitable for your situation.
+You should seek advice from a whole-of-market mortgage broker, such as Boon Brokers, to establish whether Equity Release is suitable for your situation.

 Benefits of Releasing Equity to Buy Second Home